-Three Things Employers Need To Know About Cyber Monday
+Three Things Employers Need To Know About Cyber Monday 2016

-Insights 11.30.15
+Insights 11.21.16

-Last year, an estimated 52% of Americans participated in Cyber Monday and spent over \$2.6 billion, easily the busiest online shopping day of the year.
-The numbers are expected to rise even higher for Cyber Monday 2015.
-No doubt some of your employees (or most of your employees) will be spending part of today (or most of today) hunting for online deals as they realize the holiday shopping season has kicked off and they don't want to be left behind.
+This Monday after Thanksgiving - also known as Cyber Monday - is expected to be the largest online shopping day in history.
+Last year, an estimated 52% of Americans participated in Cyber Monday and spent over \$3.1 billion, easily the busiest online shopping day of the year.
+The numbers are expected to rise even higher for 2016.
+A recent study predicted sales over \$3.36 billion, an increase of almost 10% over last year's figures.

+No doubt some of your employees (or most of your employees) will be spending part of the day (or most of the day) hunting for online deals as they realize the holiday shopping season has kicked off and they don't want to be left behind.
 So what should employers know about today and the next few weeks of frenetic online shopping?
-Here are three things to consider:
+Here are three things you should consider:

-Is Today Really Different Than Any Other Day?
+Is Cyber Monday Really Different Than Any Other Day?

-Before you get too worked up over today's loss of productivity, consider whether this is actually just an average Monday.
-Your employees might spend a lot of time on non-work Internet activities on a typical workday anyway.
+Before you get too worked up over the loss of productivity, consider whether it will actually be just an average Monday.
+Your employees might spend a lot of time on non-work internet activities on a typical workday anyway.

-Even if you think you might want to enforce your policies and crack down on Internet usage for the sake of productivity, you might miss the mark.
+Even if you think you might want to enforce your policies and crack down on internet usage for the sake of productivity, you might miss the mark.
 That's because many employees will just spend Cyber Monday on their smartphone or tablet outside of your prying eyes, looking for deals and clicking their way to purchases without using company equipment.
-In fact, a reported 41% of all online shopping traffic on Cyber Monday 2014 came from mobile devices.
+In fact, a reported 41% of all online shopping traffic on Cyber Monday 2015 came from mobile devices.